Above: Beijing traffic is busy. "Moti" taxi speeds towards TianAnMen Square. Photo gallery below.Across TianAnMen Square

 "Zhengyangmen (Sun-facing gate), popularly known as Qianmen, is located at the southern end of TianAnMen Square.
 Being a proper gate of the inner city of Beijing, it lies on the south-north axis of old Beijing city.
 As the largest and most magnificent gate in Beijing, it is also called national gate."

 Above-4: JianLou, Arrow Tower is south side of QianMen Gate.
-JianLou was built in 1431, it had connecting structures to QianMen Gate.
+JianLou was built in 1431, back in time it had connecting structures to QianMen Gate.

 Above-5: Former railway station, located at south-east corner of TianAnMen Square, near QianMen Gate and JianLou.
 Now there is small shops and Internet cafe.